-Research Associate Crawford School of Public Policy Global Supplementary Grants Program 2013, 2014

-The Open Society Scholarship Programs has funded thousands of people around the world to enable them to advance research that is critical to promoting a better understanding of their home countries.
-Ramesh Sunam, a Global Supplementary Grants Program alum from Nepal, is focusing his academic career on migration flows and the myriad impact it has on the people and communities involved.
-We spoke to him about his research, the nature of the academic field, and his motivations for studying this complex phenomenon.
+Research Associate Crawford School of Public Policy Global Supplementary Grants Program 2013, 2014 a Global Supplementary Grants Program alum from Nepal, is focusing his academic career on migration flows and the myriad impact it has on the people and communities involved.
+We spoke to him about his research, the nature of the academic field. and his motivations for studying this complex phenomenon.